Amanda-Kolopa/Decoding-Bias-Exploring-Sexism-in-Software-Development-through-Online-Narratives-and-AI-Analysis/README.md

 ## Index
 1. Archive
+2. In Progress
+3. Clean text data files
+4. Data files
+5. LICENSE
-2. Subreddit Data Extraction
+6. Subreddit Data Extraction
-3. Semantic Similarity
+7. Semantic Similarity
    - Women Software Developers' Experiences of Sexism
    - Taxonomy Definitions
-4. License

 ## Useage
 To use the paper's source code, begin by modifying the Subreddit Data Extraction script with your Reddit account's information.